brettdickenson1/interview-test-ui/README.md

 * Mock-up an example of how you think the applications UI could be improved, for example adding more advanced search or filtering features
 * Mock-up/wireframe an example of a proposed page thath would be shown after the user clicked on a `MovieCard`
 3. When you are finished, add your modified files to a public repository, either on Github or Bitbucket

+# Additional Support
+Please let us know if you require any support in completing this task, including any reasonable adjustments.